nikki-experiments/my-react-boilerplate/README.md

     $ npm install --global eslint

-Can also install them in your project by adding all the eslint dependencies to package.json.
+Can also install these as a dev dependency.
+Add all the eslint dependencies to package.json.
+To add prettier as a dependency type:

+    $ npm install -D prettier

 ### Set up an ESLint config file